Matching and geometry of 2-step nilpotent Lie groups: Abstract

 \section{Abstract}

-In this paper we study contact structure on 2-step nilpotent Lie groups.
-We conside properties of normal subgroups and center of Lie groups while cosymplectic and Sasakian structure defined on Lie group.
+In this paper we study contact structure on 2-step nilpotent, Heisenberg type Lie groups.
+We decompose this Lie groups to center and orthogonal complement, then investigate properties of both orthogonal Lie subgroups.
+Finally, we provide a connection between matchings in groups and field extensions and 2-step nilpotent Lie groups.